 - Chief Design Officer Franz Hoffman Fontself

 - Art Director Kazunori Shiina Ogilvy New York

 - Composer Michael Marantz Freelance

 About the Best Art Direction category

 Only art direction is judged.
-Advertising where the visual style is intended to be striking, beautiful, innovative, emotional, and appeal to the senses.
+Advertising where the photography and/or visual style intends to be striking, beautiful, innovative, emotional, and appeal to the senses.